 On the left are the days of the week and above the hours that are spent in a day.
 The colors indicate what she did.
 For example, Elise indicates that she had passive relaxation on Monday night before 1 a.m. (colored red).
 Next, she slept until 7 a.m. (colored blue).
 The colors blue (sleeping) and red (passive relaxation) predominate in the scheme of Elise.
 She also slept a lot during the day (blue).
-The colors yellow and green are rare, and when they occur, Elise experiences those activities as obligations: housework (yellow) and visits to her sister's birthday Friday evening (green) and her mother Sunday afternoon (green).
+The colors yellow and green are rare, and when they occur, Elise experiences those activities as obligations: housework (yellow) and a visit to her sister Friday evening (birthday) and her mother Sunday afternoon (green).